 Management of Type II diabetes was the initial focus of the DATIS group.
 The impact of the DATIS detailing sessions was assessed using Kentucky Medicaid data.
 The frequency of hemoglobin A1c assessment in the area of intervention was compared the frequency of assessment in a control area.
 Statewide hemoglobin A1c assessment was tracked over the same timeframe.
 No significant difference in assessment frequency was noted between the intervention and control areas.
 However, an overall statewide increase in assessment frequency was noted over the course of the analysis.
 These results suggest that further analysis may be necessary to determine the impact of the DATIS intervention on diabetes care in the Commonwealth of Kentucky.

 Maloy, Christopher, "The Effects of a University-Based Academic Detailing Program for Primary Care Providers on Hemoglobin A1c Assessment Frequency in Type II Diabetics" (2005).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 98.